Ole Børud: Heavy metal and hard rock

 In the 1990s, Børud ventured into heavy metal, teaming up in 1995 with Peter Dalbakk to form a short-lived doom metal project called Schaliach, for which he played guitar, bass and drums.
-The group released one album, Sonrise, in 1996, and was noted for its "huge" sound, Metallica-influenced guitar style, and strong classical influences, which were likened to a "metal symphony".
+The group released one album, Sonrise, in 1996.
+He briefly was part of the band Antestor.
 He joined Extol in 1996, where he played guitar and bass and provided background singing.
-Extol performed a highly technical mixture of death metal and progressive metal, incorporating other extreme metal styles as well as hardcore punk, orchestral music, jazz, and folk music.
 After recording two albums with the group, Burial and Undeceived, he left to further pursue his solo career in 2001, but briefly rejoined the group to record its third album, Synergy.
 In 2012, he rejoined the group, which reformed as a trio, and helped record its fifth, self-titled release.
 In the early 2000s, he also served for a brief period as a guitarist for the hardcore punk band Selfmindead.
-On February 12, 2016, Peter Espevoll of Extol announced that Børud had formed a new side-project, Fleshkiller, with his former Schaliach bandmate Dalbakk.
+On 12 February 2016, Peter Espevoll of Extol announced that Børud had formed a new side-project, Fleshkiller, with his former Schaliach bandmate Dalbakk.
 Børud himself later announced that drummer Andreas Skorpe Sjøen also joined the band.
 In January 2017, it was announced that Dalbakk left the band and was replaced by Elisha Mullins.
-The first studio album, Awaken, debuted September 15, 2017.
-Børud also was featured as a vocalist and guitarist on the progressive death metal band Cognizance's single "Malignant Domain", released August 22, 2019.
+The first studio album, Awaken, debuted 15 September 2017.
+Børud also was featured as a vocalist and guitarist on the progressive death metal band Cognizance's single "Malignant Domain", released 22 August 2019.
+On 21 April 2023, Børud guest featured on the song and accompanying music video for "Mouthless Embassy" by Kallias.
+Extol again reformed in 2023, with Børud included in the lineup, and released a pair of singles, “Labyrinth of Ill” and “Exigency”, on 12 October 2023.